JackSzwergold/Writing/memories/Trading Video Games with Beven.md

 ***

 Beven was a new kid in Junior High School.
 I didn’really know him much past seeing him in class.
 He seemed normal-ish but had signs of being quirky.
+Like the basic way he carried himself, stains on his clothes and—most notably—the brifcase he carried around.

+While the rest of us had some of basic kid backpack—like a Jansport or some generic olive drab Mussette bag—this guy came to class with a beatup, dark brown leather briefcase.
+It was beat to hell—and the frayed seams made you wonder if the leather was real or some kind fake crap—but he liked it and used it.
+Whenever he came to class he’d non-chalantly just place it on a desk, pop the clasps and open it up to reveal… A pile

 ***